Sounds of Now Vienna 2026

 Program Outline

-The festival program aims to motivate each participant to engage intensely with their own music and reflect on their creative process.
+The curriculum aims to motivate each participant to engage intensely with their own music and reflect on their creative process.

 During the first week, the focus is placed mostly on seminars and presentations, as participants attend faculty lectures, present about their own work, and receive one-on-one lessons.
 At the same time, each participant will have opportunities to revise and finalize their works, in close collaboration with the performers.
 Each ensemble and soloist will have their own unique approach towards collaborating with their composers.

-During the first and second weeks, participants will also attend rehearsals and readings of their works, which will be programmed in one of the concerts taking place during the final week.
-Every participant will receive at least four individual lessons with core faculty, at least one masterclass session with a member of our featured guest faculty, and high-quality audio/video documentation of their performance.
+During the first and second weeks, participants will also attend rehearsals of their works, which will be programmed in one of the concerts taking place during the final week.
+Every participant will receive at least three individual lessons with core faculty, at least one masterclass session with a member of our featured guest faculty, and high-quality audio/video documentation of their performance.

-Active participants will be housed in double occupancy rooms in a hotel within walking distance of the university campus.
-Tuition fees include breakfast and lunch on weekdays during both weeks.
+Active participants who choose the accommodation-inclusive option will be housed in double occupancy rooms in a hotel within walking distance of the university campus.
+Tuition fee for this option includes breakfast and lunch on weekdays during both weeks.
 All meals outside this plan must be purchased at the participant’s own expense.

 Lodging & Board